netrias/netrias_client/README.md

 ## Adapter Notes

-`_adapter.build_column_mapping_payload` maintains a static lookup of CDE metadata (route, target field, CDE ID).
-Only columns present in the lookup inherit IDs; unmatched columns are logged as unresolved so you can enrich `_COLUMN_METADATA` as the catalog grows.
+Discovery results are normalized to manifest payloads automatically; unmatched columns are logged so you can expand coverage.
 Confidence thresholds come from `configure(confidence_threshold=...)` and default to 0.8.

 ## Gateway Bypass (Temporary)